Thinkful-Ed/invoicing/README.md

    * Quantity in hours
    * Total cost for that activity

 **You must use this [invoicing template](https://www.dropbox.com/s/gfjzdsenk21onny/Mentor%20Invoice%20Template%20%281%29.xlsx?dl=0).** Make sure to duplicate this so that the formulas carry over!
-You will also be provided a version unique to you so you don't have to duplicate the template every time.

 ## Submitting Your Invoice